Project-Code-Future/Intro-to-web-dev/README.md

 ## In this part...
-You will add HTML images and links to websites
+You will learn about buttons, div tags, and the ID attribute